-La Petite France district in Strasbourg — half-timbered houses reflect in the canal at dusk
+La Petite France district in Strasbourg reflecting in the canal at dusk

 France